Islandora-Labs/claw_porcus/README.md

 * Repeat it for the other bundle

 ### 5 - Exporting and modifing configuration
-* Export the following configuration types
+* Export the following configuration types:
     * Fedora resource type
     * Media bundle
     * Field